Pence defends RNC’s Jan. 6 resolution, avoids criticism of Trump in Stanford speech

 In prepared remarks and a Q&A session, lasting nearly an hour, Pence sidestepped chances to reiterate his direct criticism of Trump, saying only that he is “proud” of what they accomplished while in office.

-“The constitution was quite clear on that tragic day in January,” Pence said in response to a student’s question.
+“The Constitution was quite clear on that tragic day in January,” Pence said in response to a student’s question.
 “I knew what my duty was.
 And I kept my oath even though it hurt.
 And we moved the nation forward.
 And I don’t know if the president and I will ever see eye to eye on that.
 I really don’t.”

 Pence also declined the opportunity to defend Cheney, Kinzinger and former senator Jeff Flake of Arizona, all Republicans who have lost standing in their party after angering Trump, instead answering a question about the trio by inveighing against “cancel culture” on college campuses.

 Pence’s visit to Stanford marked his first foray into a blue state during his recent lecture tour of college campuses, making previous stops at schools in Iowa and Texas.
-His stated topic was not subtle — the talk was titled “How to save America from the woke left” — but the speech was less a handbook for political action and more a recitation of his conservative political platform.
+His stated topic was not subtle — the talk was titled “How to Save America from the Woke Left” — but the speech was less a handbook for political action and more a recitation of his conservative political platform.

 The remarks were prefaced by a lengthy video that attacked the Biden administration and highlighted the former vice president’s accomplishments, several minutes of edited footage that resembled a campaign ad.
 Pence, however, did not discuss — and was not asked — whether he would run for president in 2024.

-He blasted Biden’s handling of the conflict in Ukraine and he claimed the recent San Francisco school board elections as a victory against “woke” liberalism.
+He blasted Biden’s handling of the conflict in Ukraine, and he claimed the recent San Francisco school board elections as a victory against “woke” liberalism.

 Stanford’s College Republicans have extended invitations to a string of controversial conservative figures in recent years, including the provocative right-wing commentators Ben Shapiro and Candace Owens, and in the days leading up to Pence’s appearance, they accused campus “leftists” of attempting to undermine the event.

-Dozens of students protested the event outside the campus’s Dinkelspiel Auditorium on Thursday, holding signs that read “Stand against hate” and “Refuse fascism.”
-Inside, the occasional heckle or expletive could be heard in the 710-seat auditorium, which was sold out according to the event page, but there were no major disruptions to Pence’s speech.
+Dozens of students protested outside the campus’s Dinkelspiel Auditorium on Thursday, holding signs that read, “Stand against hate” and “Refuse fascism.”
+Inside, the occasional heckle or expletive could be heard in the 710-seat auditorium, which the event page said was sold out, but there were no major disruptions to Pence’s speech.

-During the Q&A portion, a couple of students sneaked in gag questions, with one taking the microphone to ask the former vice president if he knew where the nearest bathroom was.
+During the Q&A portion, a couple of students sneaked in gag questions, with one taking the microphone to ask the former vice president whether he knew where the nearest bathroom was.

 “The one I used is out this back door,” Pence answered to a chorus of laughter.
 “Hey, this is a real thing,” he added.
-“President Harry Truman said, ‘Don’t ever pass up the opportunity to use the restroom.’”
+“President Harry Truman said, ‘Don’t ever pass up the opportunity to use the restroom.’ ”